-Girls earn necklace beads for attendance, participation and bible verse memorization while learning the four parts of the AHG Oath.
-They receive the Eliza Shirley Award for completion of this level.
+Girls earn necklace beads for attendance, participation and Bible verse memorization while learning the four parts of the AHG Oath.
+They receive the Fanny Crosby Award for completion of this level.

 A Tenderheart earns Achievement Badges in any of the six Frontiers of Skill and receives activity patches for participating in Troop activities or special events.
 They earn the Sacagawea Award for achieving the highest level of skill and service at this level.
 Service Stars are awarded for every 5 hours of community service.

 Explorer - Ages 9-12, typically in grades 4-6

 An Explorer earns Achievement Badges in any of the six Frontiers of Skill and receives activity patches for participating in Troop activities and/or special events.
 They receive Service Stars for every 10 hours of community service.
 The Lewis and Clark Award is earned by those girls who achieve the highest level of skill and service in this age group.
 Explorers are allowed to participate in overnight camping events as well.